 Synonymous with the buff sands and muted tones of Rajasthan’s Thar Desert is the humble camel.
 However, these slow, majestic beasts are in steady decline as the pastoralist lifestyle to which they are so integral dwindles.
 Which is where Camels of Rajasthan (aka LPPS) come in, fiercely campaigning to popularise camel milk as the state’s “heritage health drink”.
 Not only does camel milk generate income for the camel breeders, it also helps sustain the pastoralists’ increasingly rare culture.
 Pop into the LPPS Camel Conservation Centre in Sadri to buy camel milk soap, camel wool rugs and desert paper, among other beautiful handicrafts.

 Lions and tigers and bears, oh my!
-One of the Subcontinent’s many incredible natural resources is its wildlife, and fiercely pioneering to protect it are Kartick Satyanarayan, Geeta Seshamani and the team of volunteers at Wildlife SOS.
+One of the Subcontinent’s many incredible natural resources is its wild animals, making for very rewarding luxury wildlife holidays in India.
+Fiercely pioneering to protect it are Kartick Satyanarayan, Geeta Seshamani and the team of volunteers at Wildlife SOS.
 Championing animal protection, the non-profit organisation’s initial work was in eradicating the cruel practice of dancing bears.
 They’ve rescued and rehabilitated over 620 sloth bears, who now live alongside troops of elephants and monkeys in Wildlife SOS’s many animal sanctuaries.
 Volunteer or pay a visit to make some very sweet acquaintances.

 Established in 1997, Shanti Bhavan Children’s Project is a not-for-profit school that takes in young people from the rural areas and slums who are unable to afford an education.
 Often the first in their families to be educated, former students have gone on to excel with well-paid jobs that enable them to haul their families out of poverty.
 Volunteer to teach at the school for four to six weeks.